JoeKnittel/joeknittel.github.io/README.md

   - Raw .rmd and.md files
   - Generated HTML files
 - Ruby files that define the structure of the blog
-- SCSS files that codify the blog's stylistic elements
+- CSS files that codify the blog's stylistic elements